 Master of Education in School Counseling

 Grow your career and help students as you expand your role with a Master of Education in School Counseling.
 The MEd in School Counseling at Sam Houston State University is a well respected program in the field.
 It is nationally accredited through the Council for Accreditation of Counseling and Related Education Programs (CACREP), and is designed specifically for students who want to work toward certification as a school counselor in Texas.
-It is a 48-hour graduate program infused with a real-world, applicable curriculum designed to empower students to meet the demands of today's school counselor.
+It is a 60-hour program infused with a real-world, applicable curriculum designed to empower students to meet the demands of today's school counselor.

 - Graduate Application